smallest-cock/CustomQuickchat/README.md

 Run (or bind) `customQuickchat_toggle`

-or check/uncheck the box in plugin settings
+..... or check/uncheck the box in plugin settings

+## Installation

+Find the latest version in [Releases](https://github.com/smallest-cock/CustomQuickchat/releases)